Jersey Zoo: Work in Jersey

-In 2010 Durrell undertook a project to reintroduce birds that once populated the island's clifftops, but have long disappeared.
-The red-billed chough is the first focus of the programme, and they can now be found in the central valley area.
+In 2010, Jersey Zoo undertook a project to reintroduce birds that once populated the island's clifftops, but have long disappeared.
+The red-billed chough is the first focus of the programme.
 There are also plans to do something similar with the yellowhammer should the project prove successful.
+The red-billed chough became extinct on Jersey in the nineteenth century, but they have once again returned.
+Jersey Zoo has joined a breeding programme and so a group are being kept there to form a captive colony, with hope to establish a free flying colony on Jersey's north coast.